ORGANIC WOOL & ORGANIC COTTON YARN

 Organic Yarn, a real revolution, in progress.

-It's June of 2010, and who among us is not painfully aware of the tremendous impact we have on our world, or earth, our environment.
+Who among us is not painfully aware of the tremendous impact we have on our world, or earth, our environment.
 Climate change is discussed in kindergarten, and school buses emit their nasty petrol fumes in a world where increasingly, we know that we need to do something about how we live on this planet, if we want to continue to do so.

 As Anne Budd says in her wonderful book, Knitting Green, there is no right or wrong.
 Or rather, that is not the discussion.
 The discussion is how we can become more aware of what even the smallest of activities can do to the world we live in.

 On the face of it, Knitting may not seem problematic, and once, it wasn't.
 But as knitting has evolved into a force to be reckoned with, both with or hands and our pocketbooks, it becomes increasingly obvious that what and how we do and make with our hands matters.

 In other times, people knit with yarn they harvested, from their own sheep.
 We spun our yarn, and dyed it with locally available dyestuffs - berries, grasses, blood.
 And knitting was done at home, long after the light was gone and the candles were lit.
 The industrial revolution and our ability to manufacture almost anything has changed that.
 And it's changed the yarn we buy, and knit with.
 Huge commercial plants in far away countries employ thousands to spin and dye many of the commercially available yarns many know and love.
 The sheep never meet the carders, the carders don't know the dyers, and so on.
 And the yarn you knit with may be as far from it's origins as half a world.